T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Fan settings" - If selected, profile also keep fan control settings and restore it then activated.
 - "Global effects" - Enable global effects for supported devices for this profile.
 Global effect will be disabled by default, if this not selected for active profile.

+"Global effects" block controls effect mode, temp and colors for APIv5 devices, provide some cool animations across all keys if enabled.

 "Trigger applications" list define application executables, which will activate selected profile if running and "Profile auto switch" is on.
 Press "Add" button to select new application, or select one from the list and press "Remove" button to delete it.